History of Yemen: Al Qaeda

 In January 2009, the Saudi and Yemeni al-Qaeda branches merged to form Al-Qaeda in the Arabian Peninsula (AQAP).
 Al Qaeda in the Arabian Peninsula is based in Yemen, and many of its members were Saudi nationals who had been released from Guantanamo Bay.
 Saleh released 176 al-Qaeda suspects on condition of good behaviour, but terrorist activities continued.

 The Yemeni army launched a fresh offensive against the Shia insurgents in 2009, assisted by Saudi forces.
 Tens of thousands of people were displaced by the fighting.
 A new ceasefire was agreed upon in February 2010.
 However, by the end of the year, Yemen claimed that 3,000 soldiers had been killed in renewed fighting.
 The Shia rebels accused Saudi Arabia of providing support to salafi groups to suppress Zaidism in Yemen.
 Saleh's government used Al-Qaeda in its wars against the insurgent Houthis clan.

-Some news reports have suggested that, on orders from U.S. President Barack Obama, U.S. warplanes fired cruise missiles at what officials in Washington claimed were Al Qaeda training camps in the provinces of Sana'a and Abyan on 17 December 2009.
+Some news reports have suggested that, on orders from U.S. President Barack Obama, U.S. warplanes fired cruise missiles at what officials in Washington claimed were Al Qaeda training camps in the provinces of Sanaa and Abyan on 17 December 2009.
 Instead of hitting Al-Qaeda operatives, it hit a village killing 55 civilians.
 Officials in Yemen said that the attacks claimed the lives of more than 60 civilians, 28 of them children.
 Another airstrike was carried out on 24 December.

 The U.S. launched a series of drone attacks in Yemen to curb a perceived growing terror threat due to political chaos in Yemen.
 Since December 2009, U.S. strikes in Yemen have been carried out by the U.S. military with intelligence support from CIA.
 The drone strikes are protested by human-rights groups who say they kill innocent civilians and that the U.S. military and CIA drone strikes lack sufficient congressional oversight, including the choice of human targets suspected of being threats to America.
 Controversy over U.S. policy for drone attacks mushroomed after a September 2011 drone strike in Yemen killed Anwar al-Awlaki and Samir Khan, both U.S. citizens.
 Another drone strike in October 2011 killed Anwar's teenage son, Abdulrahman al-Awlaki.

 In 2010 the Obama administration policy allowed targeting of people whose names are not known.
 The U.S. government increased military aid to $140 million in 2010.
 U.S. drone strikes continued after the ousting of President Saleh.